-Table 1: Comparison of the conditional analysis results from the original study (where OLS was used) and our replication using the OLS and the RLR.
+Table 1: Comparison of the conditional analysis results from FH study (where OLS was used) and our replication using the OLS and the RLR.
 Reported are the coefficients of the linear regressions and the corresponding p-values.
 In parenthesis, we indicate the standard error of the coefficient.
-Note that the errors related to the original study are missing because they were not reported in the article.
+Note that the errors related to FH study are missing because they were not reported in the article.
 Significance levels: ≤ 0.001 (***), ≤ 0.01 (**), ≤ 0.05 (*).

 4. Analysis of Gender Equality Indexes and Separate Preference Measures